SerJG/Interestingnesa/README.md

 # Interestingness

-ND: Add you Flickr API key to NetworkAPI.apiKey
+ND: Add you Flickr API key to NetworkAPI.apiKey in Utils/Helpres.swift file